This guide will teach you how to use the Customer Satisfaction Score metric, boost loyalty, and prove the ROI of your efforts.

 CSAT industry benchmarks

-If you’re new to CSAT, a good starting point is seeing how you compare to peers in your industry.
+If you’re new to CSAT and customer satisfaction surveys, a good starting point is seeing how you compare to peers in your industry.
 To do so, you can rely on the American Customer Satisfaction Index (ACSI).

 The ACSI is the only national economic indicator that measures customer satisfaction across the U.S. economy.
 Their data is used by researchers, organizations, analysts, investors, etc. to get a pulse on CSAT across industries.

-According to the ACSI, the current overall U.S. Customer Satisfaction Score is 76.5%.
+According to the ACSI, the 2020 overall U.S. Customer Satisfaction Score is 74.4%.
 However, when it comes to industry, CSAT varies.